DHTMLX/docs-suite/docs/treegrid/features.md

 ## How to export TreeGrid

-In this section you will know how to export TreeGrid to different formats.
+In this section you will know how to export TreeGrid to different formats

 | Topic                                                              | Description                                                                                            |
 | ------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------ |